Movies suffer worst box-office slump in a decade

 Rounding out the top five, action movie sequel "Expendables 2" grossed $4.7 million domestically.
 Another action sequel, "The Bourne Legacy," rung up $4.0 million.

-Lions Gate Entertainment released "The Possession" and "Expendables 2."
-"The Words" was distributed by CBS Films, a unit of CBS Corp.
+Lions Gate Entertainment LGF.N released "The Possession" and "Expendables 2."
+"The Words" was distributed by CBS Films, a unit of CBS Corp (CBS.N).
 The privately held Weinstein Co released "Lawless."
-"Bourne Legacy" was distributed by Universal Pictures, a unit of Comcast Corp.
+"Bourne Legacy" was distributed by Universal Pictures, a unit of Comcast Corp (CMCSA.O).

 (Reporting By Lisa Richwine and Jill Serjeant; Editing by Eric Beech and David Brunnstrom)